-The Iridium E-Mobil Motorhome is designed to be charged while you sleep, leaving you to crunch those miles the next morning when you’re bright-eyed and bushy-tailed.
-It works by combining a synchronous motor (this effectively means that the shaft rotation is synchronized with the frequency of the supply current), a heavy-duty lithium iron phosphate battery (which you now know all about after reading our best camper van batteries article), and an ingenious battery management system.
+The Iridium E-Mobil Motorhome charges while you sleep, leaving you to crunch those miles the next morning bright-eyed and bushy-tailed.
+It works by combining a synchronous motor with a heavy-duty lithium iron phosphate battery (which we cover in depth in our camper van batteries article), plus an ingenious battery management system.

-The fact that such a big motorhome can be powered fully be electricity is amazing, and if the Iridium E-Mobil can do it, then maybe we might see larger overland vehicles like the EarthRoamer Camper going the same way in the next few years.
-Having the space to move around freely and to implement bulkier items like larger fridge/freezers and sofas into your conversion really lets you stay off the grid in comfort for longer.
+The fact that such a big motorhome can be fully electric is amazing.
+And, if the Iridium E-Mobil can do it, then maybe we might see larger overland vehicles like the EarthRoamer Camper going the same way in the next few years.
+After all, having extra space to move around freely and to implement bulkier items like fridges, ovens, and sofas into your conversion really lets you stay off the grid in comfort for longer.

 5. Dalbury E-Electric

-We can’t say enough good things about these all-electric campervans from Hillside Leisure; from the nifty pop-top to the cleverly designed
+We can’t say enough good things about these all-electric campervans from Hillside Leisure.
+From the nifty pop-top to the cleverly designed

 6. MOIA Electric Van

 We just wish MOIA took interest in the camping market instead of the taxi market.
-Imagine that, a batch of high end campervans that you could rent out for the weekend.
+Imagine that, a batch of high-end campervans that you could rent out for the weekend.
 Now that’s what we want!
-Plus these things will look the part with a double bed, some technology and a kitchen in there!
+Plus these things will look the part with a double bed, some technology and a kitchen in there.

 7. Mercedes Sprinter

-They’ve noticed a bigger demand from campers, and have decided to start working on a fully electric camper that can be controlled by an app.
-There’s no news on when this will be officially released but they want you to be able to set the temperature, open up the awning and even manage all of your mechanical problems via an app too.
+They’ve noticed a bigger demand from campers, and have begun working on a fully electric camper, which can be controlled by an app.
+There’s no news on an official launch date; but they want you to be able to set the temperature, open up the awning and even manage all of your mechanical problems via an app too.

 8. Rivian RT1 Electric Truck